Key Takeaways: Top 7 AI Writing Keyboards in 2026

 Gboard with Grammar Check: Google's Free Powerhouse

 The grammar engine isn't as sophisticated as dedicated writing tools, but it catches the most common errors effectively.
 Subject-verb agreement, basic tense issues, common homophones – Gboard handles these well enough for everyday communication.
+The accuracy has improved noticeably compared to last year.

 What Gboard does better than anyone is prediction.
 Google's machine learning understands context from your previous messages, your location, and even the time of day.
 If you're texting someone at 8 AM, it might suggest "Good morning" before you've typed anything.
 If you're near a restaurant you've mentioned before, it offers to insert the address.
+These contextual predictions have become eerily accurate in 2026.

 Gboard Strengths: